bigrasam/agentic-investment-assistant/README.md

 The **Investment Decision Assistant** addresses this by combining:

-### ✔ 1.
-Behavioral Risk Profiling
+### 1. Behavioral Risk Profiling
 A structured Q&A session that extracts:
 - Stated risk style
 - Hidden instincts
 - Self-awareness level
 - Behavioral interpretations

-### ✔ 2.
-Market Sentiment Analysis
+### 2. Market Sentiment Analysis
 The agent scans the latest reputable financial news and provides:
 - Overall sentiment
 - 30-day price movement
 - Three key evidence points
 - Sources used

-### ✔ 3.
-Final Integrated Insight
+### 3. Final Integrated Insight
 The system combines your behavioral profile with the current market situation of your chosen asset and generates a structured summary that includes:
 - The user’s behavioral tendencies related to financial decision-making
-- The current market environment of the selected asset by he user
+- The current market environment of the selected asset by the user
 - How these two factors interact, considering the user’s behavioral patterns and the condition of the asset

 This helps users reflect before entering the market.